 General Educational Development (GED) preparation classes are open to anyone 16 or older who is not enrolled in a Pinellas County public school.
 GED classes cost $30 per term ($90 per year) for Florida residents and $120 per term ($360 per year) for non-Florida residents.
-The registration fee for taking the GED test is $70, with a possibility of earning a scholarship to pay this registration fee.
+The registration fee for taking each of the four subject area tests is $32 for a total of $128.

 - Social studies

 Anyone passing the GED in the state of Florida earns a diploma that says "State of Florida High School Diploma."
 A formal cap-and-gown graduation ceremony every August honors the achievements of our students.

 GED preparation classes are offered on the Clearwater Campus, Downtown Center, Seminole Campus, St. Petersburg/Gibbs Campus and Tarpon Springs Campus.
 View contact information and hours by location for GED preparation classes.